IgorSteps/easypark/README.md

 ### Creating admin user

-Run the `./build/createadmin.sh` script to create a user with admin role in the database.
+Run the `make create-admin` to create an admin directly in the database.
 This creates an admin with the following details:

 ```json
 {